City proper: Controversy

 On the other side of the extreme is Metropolitan Lagos.
 This city has a population of nearly 8 million according to the latest census, which is debated.
 Official data by the Lagos State estimate the population of Metropolitan Lagos at more than 14 million.
 However, there is no Metropolitan Government.
 The Municipality of Lagos was disbanded in 1976 and divided into several Local Government Areas.
 As a result, the most populous city in Africa, and one of the most populous and fastest growing cities in the world can be missing from lists of cities proper.
 A similar situation exists in Australia, where large cities are divided into much smaller Local Government Areas, with the exception of Queensland.

 Wellington is also regarded as a confusing case; unlike Auckland, which is governed by a single city council, Wellington is subdivided and governed by at least four.
 These are Wellington City, Porirua, Lower Hutt and Upper Hutt, with the Kapiti Coast often included.
 While all of these areas are contiguous and are considered to be integral parts of Wellington as a whole, they are legally distinct, thus giving Wellington a statistical population of 215,000 rather than the de facto 439,200 (measured as its metro area) or 497,200 (including the Kapiti Coast).
 This makes Wellington technically the third-largest city in New Zealand, rather than the second.

 London may also be considered as a confusing case.
-The City of London could arguably be considered the "city proper" of London but has a population of only about 9400.
+The City of London could arguably be considered the "city proper" of London but has a population of only about 8600 (though the areas immediately surrounding the City of London boundaries have the same urban character as those within, and such urban character continues for some distance beyond the "Square Mile" boundary).
 Some lists instead state that the population of London is that of Greater London which is about 9 million.
 It is disputable whether Greater London is a city or a region, and also why similar treatment is not given to Manchester as distinct from Greater Manchester or Birmingham as distinct from the West Midlands metropolitan area.